-The popular Albemarle 360 Express Fish has gotten an updated propulsion system – Volvo Penta IPS600.
+The popular Albemarle 360 Express Fisherman has gotten an updated propulsion system – Volvo Penta IPS600.

 Don’t Fix It If It Ain’t Broke?

-Albemarle went with a pair of Volvo Penta 435-hp IPS600's and that seems appropriate.
-The previous engines were either 575-hp Cat C9's, or Cummins QSC at 540-hp.
+Albemarle went with a pair of Volvo Penta 435-hp IPS600s and that seems appropriate.
+The previous engines were either 575-hp Cat C9s, or Cummins QSC at 540-hp.
 But that begs the question of how the 435-hp Volvo Pentas will keep up performance with less power on hand.
 The answer is through the efficiency of the pod drives.
-These are called IPS600 because they should perform the same as 600-hp inboard engines, according to Volvo.
+These are called IPS600 because they should perform the same as 600-hp inboard engines, according to Volvo Penta.

 So let's get to it.
 This is the highlight so I'll get to the boat layout later.

-Because the 360 with IPS is more fuel efficient it has a greater range than when powered with conventional straight drives.
-As a result, Albemarle was able to reduce the size of the fuel tanks by 16%, from 535 gal. to 450 gal.
+Because the 360 Express Fisherman with IPS is more fuel efficient, she has a greater range than when powered with conventional straight drives.
+As a result, Albemarle was able to reduce the size of the fuel tanks by 16%, from 535 gallons to 450 gallons.
 This, of course, saves weight which leads to greater fuel efficiency.

 Then there's the perk of Volvo Penta’s Sportfish Mode.
 Not being content with simply driving the boat in reverse to chase down a fish, Volvo Penta added a cool feature to its joystick mix.
 With the press of a “Sportfish Mode” button, the drives will cant themselves outward which improves the steering dramatically when backing down.